Airlines touted flexibility during the pandemic. For the cheapest tickets, that’s starting to go away.

 When the pandemic sent travel into a tailspin, airlines updated their formerly strict policies on canceling or changing flights to encourage customers to book with confidence.
 But as the number of passengers ticks up, some of those old practices are creeping back — especially for the cheapest flights.

 For flights booked April 1 or later, some carriers are essentially reverting to pre-pandemic treatment of their least expensive fares.
 That means basic economy fares on American will again be “non-changeable and non-refundable.”
-Same goes for main cabin basic fares on Hawaiian Airlines.

 JetBlue’s “Blue Basic” category will allow changes — which was not the case before the coronavirus — for a fee of $100 for most routes booked on or after April 1.